 - Wear PVC chemical resistant gloves, protective eyewear and a disposable P2 respirator whilst working with the ash

-- Moisten the ash prior to handling with a shovel, store it in a heavy-duty plastic bag and dispose of it at a licenced waste disposal facility (check with your local council).
+- Moisten the ash prior to handling with a shovel, store it in a heavy-duty plastic bag and dispose of it at a licensed waste disposal facility (check with your local council).
 Remove and launder clothing and clean your footwear, PPE and any equipment thoroughly

 - Wash your hands properly after finishing work, and before eating or preparing food